thedatadj/FruitClassifier/README.md

 * binary classification results and
 * multiclass classification results.

 The binary classification problem is, to classify the fruits into the class label `orange` or `not orange`.
-For this problem I used a Logistic Regression model using sklearn and a Logistic Regression model using a Neural Network architecture that I build from scracth.

 The multiclass classfication problem is, to classify each of the 4 fruit class labels: apple, orange, lemon and mandarin.
-For this problem I used a KNN classifier where I tried two different approaches: train with unnormalized data, and train with normalized data.

 The following sections describe the models used, and the results of each model (branch).
-If you want to see the code for each model more closely, you can find the code for each model in their respective branches.
+You can find the code for each model in their respective branches.

 ## Models used:
 * K-Neighbor classifier